GenAI

 Filled icon

-Outlined icons
+Outlined icon

-When AI is an option in a list, such as in menus or quick filters, use the outlined version for consistency with the surrounding icons.
-The “16 thin” version should only be used in category pills like those at the top of the homepage.
+When a GenAI tool or feature is an option in a list, like in menus or quick filters, use the outlined version for consistency with the surrounding icons.
+The “16 thin” version should only be used in nav pills like those at the top of the homepage.

 Two examples using the outlined AI icon in black.
 The first is inside navigation pills on the eBay homepage.
 Under the search bar, the first pill shows the outlined icon in front of a text string that says, “Chat with eBay.ai”.
 The second shows a bottom sheet with navigation links inside it.
 The first uses the outlined icon in front of the same text string.